matwilso/emcee_simulation/README.md

 # emcee_description
-This package holds all of the files and code required for visualizing and simulating the robot.
-Currently, they are independent from the rest of urmpspace, so you can build separately.
-The command to do that is:

-`catkin_make --pkg emcee_control emcee_navigation`

 The __Package overview__ gives a brief description of what everything is, so that you can orient yourself and start to learn how it works.
 A lot of this is launch files.

 [See below](#Launching) for how to launch stuff.
 NOTE: Gazebo does not run well on VMs.
 It also crashes a lot on some computers.
 It is best with an NVIDIA graphics card.
-If it crashes, run `gzclient` in another terminal to see what is going on; else run rviz and an *image* visualization and you can see 1st person.
+If it crashes a lot, it sometimes helps to without the gui (gui:=0) and then `gzclient` in another terminal to see what is going on; if you don't need to the Gazebo gui, you can use rviz and an *image* visualization to see 1st person view.

 # Dependencies
 You may need to run these commands to get things going.